 If paternity is admitted, or once it has been proven, the father will be entitled not only to the obligations of child support, but also to all of the rights and privileges of parenthood, including parenting time (visitation), summer vacation, and information about the child’s school, medical treatment, and religious training.

-Are a single parent?
+Are you a single parent?
 Is the other parent being difficult?

 Call today!
 516 319-2000.